The Importance of Mailroom Compliance in 2023

 As stated by USPS, a “Commercial Mail Receiving Agency (CMRA) is a private business that accepts mail from the Postal Service for recipients, keeps it for collection (usually a private mailbox, “PMB”), or re-mails it to another location with newly paid postage.”

-If you have not registered as a Certified Mail Receiving Agency, we highly recommend it.
+If you have not registered as a CMRA, we highly recommend it.
 Learn more about how to get started and create a compliance process for your space here.

 Why is compliance important?

 Apart from the federal requirement of the U.S. Postal Service regulating how mail can be received and handled, having your CMRA license and following compliance guidelines gives your business credibility.

 - Your business runs without the risk of having mailing services (or more) shut down.

 - Reduces the number of scammers and increases the credibility of your community.

 - You have the assurance of knowing who is using your workspace address.

 📌 Note: You can read more about U.S.P.S CMRA guidelines here.